-This project is now Python3, Django 1.11+ only on master.
+This project now supports Python 3.8+ and Django 3.2+ only on master.

 This project was created to try and bring some order to the use of external side-effects within the YunoJuno platform.
 External side-effects are (as defined by us) those actions that affect external systems, and that are not part of the core application integrity.
 They fall into two main categories within our application - notifications and updates, and are best illustrated by example:

 SMS (via Twilio)

 There are some shared aspects of all of these side-effects:

 They can all be replayed (and are idempotent)

 They can be executed in any order